cunilog/cunilog/basics.md

 ### Threading

-The tpye of a Cunilog target is probably its most relevant characteristic.
+The type of a Cunilog target is probably its most important characteristic.
 This type cannot be changed later unless the application and the target are both single-threaded.

 The __enum cunilogtype__ denotes the type of a target.